 Related Reading: Affiliate Marketing for Beginners

 There are a lot of skeptics on the Internet.
 In a place where you can pretty much say anything, it’s valid.
-As a couple who writes with an intention of honesty, it’s hard to accept.
+As a lady who writes with an intention of honesty, it’s hard to accept.

 Related Reading: 3 Lessons from Sales to Increase Affiliate Sales on Your Blog